Q: What changes have you experienced since your official debut as a high school student in Tokyo one year ago, and now as a professional?

 Q, on the player profile page of the website, they mentioned Kuryu Matsuki as one of the players who influenced them.

-Player A, Matsuki, often talked to me and took care of me since last season.
-Now, I feel the difficulty of performing well in my first year, so I respect Matsuki who has been playing confidently since his first year last season, and I also think I have to do my best.
-There is a lot to learn from Matsuki, so I want to listen to him and connect it to my own growth.
+A: Matsuki often talked to me and looked after me since last season.
+I really feel the difficulty of making an impact in my first year, so I respect Matsuki, who has been playing confidently since his first year last season, and I think I have to work hard as well.
+There is a lot I can learn from Matsuki, so I want to listen to him a lot and use that to help my own growth.

 Q, what specifically have you learned from Matsuki?